History of Our Country Club in Riverside, CA

-Incorporated on October 16, 1903, the Victoria Club traces its roots to the 1880s when Riverside’s booming citrus industry made it a nationally recognized destination for tourists, commercial travelers and ambitious businessmen.
-Wealthy residents began joining private social and sporting clubs as early as December, 1883 when the Casa Blanca Tennis Club was formed at the estate of Harry Lockwood near Madison and Magnolia Avenues.
+Incorporated on October 16, 1903, the country club in Riverside, CA, Victoria Club traces its roots to the 1880s when Riverside’s booming citrus industry made it a nationally recognized destination for tourists, commercial travelers, and ambitious businessmen.
+Wealthy residents began joining private social and sporting clubs as early as December 1883 when the Casa Blanca Tennis Club was formed at the estate of Harry Lockwood near Madison and Magnolia Avenues.
 Members enjoyed the use of three tennis courts, a croquet court and archery fields.
-In 1887 the club held an invitational tennis tournament with teams travelling from Santa Monica, Pasadena and San Gabriel.
+In 1887 the club held an invitational tennis tournament with teams traveling from Santa Monica, Pasadena, and San Gabriel.

-The Rubidoux Club was organized in 1889 and, with its clubhouse at Main Street and Seventh (Mission Inn Avenue), served as a social gathering place for the downtown people.
-Its members were primarily bankers, lawyers and store owners who relaxed by dining, playing billiards or enjoying a game of cards and a cup tea.
-Ladies and guests were welcomed at the Rubidoux Club where social norms and manners were held in high esteem.
+The Rubidoux Club was organized in 1889 and, with its clubhouse at Main Street and Seventh (Mission Inn Avenue), the country club served as a social gathering place for the downtown people.
+Its members were primarily bankers, lawyers and store owners who relaxed by dining, playing billiards or enjoying a game of cards and a cup of tea.
+Ladies and guests were welcomed at the country club, Rubidoux Club where social norms and manners were held in high esteem.

 Principal credit for creating interest in golf in Southern California goes to Harry Lockwood of Casa Blanca who had played the sport while back east and encouraged fellow Riverside clubmen to order clubs, balls and rule books.
 Frank DeVine would later build an eight-hole golf course near his house on Twelfth Street for the use of Rubidoux Club members.
 The course was immediately north of Fourteenth Street and west of Redwood Drive.
 DeVine’s Queen Anne Victorian house still stands at 4475 Twelfth Street.